Quantifying and Mitigating Socially Desirable Responding in LLMs: A Desirability-Matched Graded Forced-Choice Psychometric Study: Experimental Setup

 \subsection{Data collection and IRT estimation}

 We collect complete response vectors for each (LLM, persona, format, condition) combination.
 Within each persona, item/pair order is randomized once and held fixed across instruction conditions to support within-persona comparisons.
-All LLMs are queried via their official APIs in batch mode.

-We fit the GRM and ordinal Thurstonian IRT models in Stan \citep{CarpenterEtAl2017Stan} with weakly informative priors and standard identifiability constraints (Appendix~\ref{app:stan}).
+All LLMs are queried via their official APIs in batch mode using each provider's default generation/decoding configuration (see Appendix~\ref{app:model_specs}).
+We fit the GRM and ordinal Thurstonian IRT models in Stan with weakly informative priors and standard identifiability constraints (Appendix~\ref{app:stan}).